Alex English: Coaching career

-English began his coaching career in the National Basketball Development League (now called the NBA G League) as the head coach of the North Charleston Lowgators in the 2001–02 season.
-The Lowgators tied for the best record during the regular season and were eliminated in the championship series during the playoffs.
+English began his coaching career in the National Basketball Development League (now called the NBA G League) as the head coach of the North Charleston Lowgators in the 2001–02 season; this was the first season of the league.
+The Lowgators tied for the best record during the regular season, but they were eliminated in the championship series in the playoffs.

 Before the 2002-03 NBA season, English joined the coaching staff of the Atlanta Hawks.
 The following year, he was hired by the Philadelphia 76ers as an assistant coach.

 English then joined the Toronto Raptors in 2004 to serve as assistant coach and director of player development.
 On June 5, 2009, it was announced that English would stay with the Raptors as an assistant coach.
 On July 13, 2011, with the team heading in a new direction after the hiring of new head coach Dwane Casey, English was not given a new contract, and his services were not retained.

 On January 13, 2012, English was added to the Sacramento Kings coaching staff under head coach Keith Smart.
 On June 5, 2013, new Kings coach Michael Malone announced that the 2012–13 assistant coaches, including English, would not be retained for the 2013–14 season.

 Other work

 Sports

 English was the first-ever director of player programs for the National Basketball Players Association.

-SEC Network announced on November 11, 2014 that English had been hired as a color analyst.
+SEC Network announced on November 11, 2014, that English had been hired as a color analyst.

 Since 2014, English has been an active participant in the Sports Diplomacy's Sports Envoy program for the U.S. Department of State.
 In this function, he has traveled to Italy, the Republic of Korea, and Chile, where he worked with Nykesha Sales and Candace Wiggins to conduct basketball clinics and events that reached more than 1900 youth from underserved areas.
 In so doing, English helped contribute to Sports Diplomacy's mission to reach out to youth populations in order to promote growth and a stable democratic government.

 English participates in Basketball Without Borders.
 He is an NBA ambassador and has taught at NBA academies in various countries.